Credit Scoring

-Your credit score is a result of your history of repayment.
+Your credit score comes from your history of repayment.
 They don't consider income or personal characteristics.
-These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering any other personal factors.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as dirty a word when these scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to consider solely what was relevant to a borrower's likelihood to repay the lender.

-Nationwide Home Loans can answer questions about credit reports and many others.
-Call us at 5626935048.
+At Nationwide Home Loans, we answer questions about Credit reports every day.
+Call us: 5626935048.

 Got a Question?